Navigating Resignation After Maternity Leave: Can We Request a Notice Period for Handover?

 surajkhr

 Yes.
-Please visit your company policy and appointment letter issued to employee.
+Please visit your company policy and appointment letter issued to the employee.

 To visit and review:

-You may reduce NP based on circumstances and handing over of responsibility.
+You may reduce the notice period based on circumstances and the handing over of responsibility.

 santosh raut

-It seems like the situation you're dealing with is common in many companies.
-After women employees take maternity benefits, they end up leaving the organization.
+Hello, it seems like the situation you're dealing with is common in many companies.
+After female employees take maternity benefits, they often end up leaving the organization.
 You should follow the terms outlined in their appointment letter.
-In such cases, there may not be much you can do other than accepting her resignation, attempting to recover any owed notice period, and then relieving the woman employee from her position.
+In such cases, there may not be much you can do other than accepting her resignation, attempting to recover any owed notice period, and then relieving the female employee from her position.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute